What are Dental Implant Retained Dentures?

 Everything starts with a plan, discussing your options and checking what will work for you.
-We would initially carry out a consultation with you and discuss what your desired result can be, what issues you have come across as a denture wearer and what issues implants could resolve.
+We initially carry out a consultation with you and discuss what your desired result can be.
+Then talk about the issues you have experienced as a denture wearer and what implants could resolve.
 We would then arrange for a scan of your mouth to check if your underlying bone would be suitable for the procedure.

 What is a dental implant?

 Denture Implants are bio-compatible, thus non-toxic and not rejected by the body.
 They are long term solutions when comes to teeth loss since they are designed to replace structure loss and provide stability.
 Dental Implants are small titanium posts, surgically fixed into the jawbone to provide support for replacement teeth.

 3 Key Benefits of Implant Supported Dentures

 One of the greatest advantages of implants is that they behave like natural teeth and restore full chewing power.
 The tightness can add to confidence and remove issues around loose or moving dentures